 our joy that hath no end.

 Despite it's anglicized name, this is a German tune that appeared first in a Würtemburg songbook in 1784, with the text Ave Maria, klarer und lichter Morgenstern ("Hail Mary, clear and bright morning star").
 It reappeared, with some accumulated changes, as ELLACOMBE in the 1868 supplement to Hymns Ancient and Modern and applied to a children's hymn.
 The hymn 'The day of resurrection' is adapted from one of the eight Golden Canons for Easter, c.
-750 and often attributed to St. John of Damascus, one of the great hymnographers church at Constantinople and considered by Rome to be the last of the Church Fathers.
+750 and often attributed to St. John of Damascus, one of the great hymnographers of the church at Constantinople, and considered by Rome to be the last of the Church Fathers.
 He is to Byzantine chant (kanon) what Pope Gregory was to Western chant a century and a half earlier - and three centuries before the schism of the western and eastern churches.
 This hymn was composed in kanon form for use at the Easter vigil, and the original is in Greek.

 Further Reading: